WE MET BEFORE?

 injuries that undermine/derail self-esteem start during infancy,

-and are reinforced and perpetuated throughout childhood.
-In the
+and are reinforced and perpetuated throughout one's childhood.

 means that the 'hub' of your wheel is broken or damaged in some